 Coursework throughout the minor will help you to develop an understanding of the cultural and social needs of students who speak other languages amid an English-speaking majority.
 You'll learn to recognize the language difficulties of non-native speakers and effectively teach sounds, basic structures and vocabulary of English.
 Field experience will provide you with an opportunity to modify course materials, instructional strategies and assessments so that English language learning students can engage in course content, while simultaneously developing their new language.

-The teaching of English to speakers of other languages minor is only for students in the College of Education and Human Sciences: Education Studies.
-The minor must be combined with a teaching major.
+The teaching of English to speakers of other languages minor is only for students in the department of education for equity and justice.
+The minor must be combined with a K-12 teaching major.
 Students should also have at least one year of language classes (other than English) prior to pursuing the minor.

-Completion of the program leads to licensure in TESOL in either Middle Childhood through Early Adolescence classrooms, Early Adolescence through Adolescence classrooms, or Early Childhood through Adolescence classrooms when combined with a major in a foreign language at the EC-A level.
+Completion of the program leads to licensure in TESOL in K-12 classrooms when combined with a major in a language other than English, a major in music education or a major in physical education.

 Real-world preparation.
 Professional development is a key focus of the minor.
 Prior to graduation, you will be required to complete a 40-hour minimum field experience where you'll take what you've learned and put it into practice.
 Working in a classroom setting, you'll have the opportunity to build your leadership and communication skills, identify your preferred teaching style and discover how to best meet the needs of your learners.